AnnaSeDab/BookSpire/README.md

 Delete review show only by the books added by the logged in user.
 If someone tries to delete book they are not an author of page will throw an error (see tests in guarding from forced actions section).
 If the books get deleted all the reviews are deleted with it.
 Option to delete a user has not been added.
 This is one of the features a Bookstore would need.
-Scheema is set up in the way that deletion of user would cause deletion of all the books and reviews added by them.
+Scheema is set up in the way that deletion of user would cauHighly recose deletion of all the books and reviews added by them.
 Delete button is currently not guarded by modal as I was not able to fix the bug.

 | Test        | Expected outcome | Result |